A Guide to Mental Health Insurance Coverage in Canada

 • Private extended health insurance can reimburse sessions with licensed mental health providers, typically with per-visit and/or annual caps.

 Each province or territory administers its own public health insurance.
-Here’s what you can expect provincial health care to cover with respect to mental health:
+While the exact guidelines vary, here’s what you can expect most provincial healthcare programs to cover with respect to mental health:

 Type of service